MobilePayDev/MobilePay-Subscriptions/docs/oneoffs.md

 __One-off Payment__ will expire in 1 day (by default) if it is not accepted or rejected by the user during that time or automatic reservation failed and user didn't take any action afterwards.
 The merchant will receive a callback when the One-Off Payment is expired.
 Custom expiration time ranging from 1 minute to 2 weeks can be specified by providing `expiration_timeout_minutes` field.

+## <a name="autoreserve"></a>Flow 3 - OneOff with Auto reserve
+ The one-off payment without swipe is sent directly to the MobilePay app.
+There is no MobilePay landing page.
+If the payment is successful, then a push message is shown that the One-off without swipe/confirmation was successful.
+One Off without swipe is valid for One-Offs without new agreement.

+When using one-off without swipe, the sliding part is ommited.
+There might still be issues with card, nemID and the user will get a push message about the failed payment.
+But until then, it is  a reserved payment.
+Therefore, there is a possibility of a time gap.

+* 	Merchant can send one-off payment, which MobilePay will attempt to automatically reserve, without user’s confirmation.
+*  **Value**: The customer does not need to swipe and the payment experience is seamless

+Merchants who wants to use  `auto_reserve` field  feature, must apply for this in regards to the onboarding of Subscriptions.
+Merchants cannot use this feature without being pre-approved to do so.

 ##### <a name="oneoffpayments_request-parameters"></a>Request parameters